 • Reduced underwriting time

-• Automated underwriting process with a clear, error-free workflow The updated and lean system at any given point
+• Automated underwriting process with a clear, error-free workflow

 As pointed out before, staying updated and ahead of the dynamic changes in the tech industry is not one of the strong suits of legacy loan origination systems.
 Things like a spike in demand for loans could easily lead it to crash and become inaccessible to the clients it was already serving.